 In addition to MCFD, there are eleven additional professional fire service agencies and three volunteer departments-Tomales Volunteer Fire Company (TVFC), Nicasio Volunteer Fire Company and Muir Beach Volunteers-that provide fire services in Marin County.
-TVFC provides

-12 firefighters to MCFD's Tomales response zone, While Muir Beach and Nicasio supplements fire response in Throckmorton's and Woodacre's response zones, respectively.
+TVFC provides 12 firefighters to MCFD's Tomales response zone, While Muir Beach and Nicasio supplements fire response in Throckmorton's and Woodacre's response zones, respectively.
 In addition, there is one private fire brigade, Skywalker Fire, situated at Skywalker Ranch on Lucas Valley Road, which also supports the Woodacre Station's fire response.
-Table 3 provides information on all the fire service agencies in the county.
+Figure 3 shows a jurisdictional map for MCFD and the other eleven professional fire service agencies in Marin County, and Table 3 provides information on all the fire service agencies in the county.